20 Dreams: A Therapy Tool

-Then relax and dialogue together about the experiment, what was it like for the client to see you in their position?
-What feelings were experienced by both of you?
+Relax and dialogue together about the experiment, what was it like for the client to see you in their position?
+What feelings did you both experience?

-Then invite the client to choose an emotion from the unfamiliar pile, perhaps one which might be paired as an opposite to the familiar emotion already explored.
+Then invite the client to choose an emotion card from the unfamiliar pile, perhaps one which might be paired as an opposite to the familiar emotion card explored.

-If the client doesn’t feel able to take the lead then you take the lead and make a movement which expresses that emotion.
-Invite the client to be inquisitive about this and then invite the client to try the new movement/position once they are sure about what you have shown them.
+If the client doesn’t feel able take the lead and make a movement that expresses that emotion card.
+Invite the client to be inquisitive about this and then invite the client to try your new movement.

 If the movement you have made feels too much or big for the client, reduce it until the client feels happy to copy.
 Keep checking in with them.

 Once the client feels familiar enough with the movement try one last experiment.
 Together at the same time move from the first 'familiar' emotion position to the second 'unfamiliar' emotion position and keep moving back and forth slowly between the two.

 Don’t forget to check in with breathing and ensure your client is feeling safe and ok as you do these exercises.

 Leave enough time at the end of the session to reflect on the experience.